nycmeshnet/nycmesh.net/content/blog/how.md

 [Telecommnications Reclaimed](https://www.netcommons.eu/sites/default/files/telecom-reclaimed-web-single-page.pdf) is a guide to building a community network.
 It was written collectively by a group of community network pioneers in Europe in 2018.

 [Wireless Networking in the Developing World (WNDW)](http://wndw.net/book.html) is a great free book about designing, implementing, and maintaining low-cost wireless networks. http://wndw.net/book.html.
 You need to know the basics of wifi and networking.
 The OSI layers, IPv4, IPv6, 2.4GHz vs 5GHz, wifi modes- infrastructure vs. ad-hoc (which is used by mesh routers) etc. This book covers all of that.

+[Start your own ISP](https://startyourownisp.com/) is a great summary of the hardware problems and solutions.

+[Governing the Commons, Ostrum](https://www.amazon.com/Governing-Commons-Evolution-Institutions-Collective/dp/B00DELQ2T0/ref=sr_1_3?).
 Community organizations with shared resources often fail.
 This is called the tragedy of the commons.
 Others succeed and have been successful for centuries.
-[Governing the Commons, Ostrum](https://www.amazon.com/Governing-Commons-Evolution-Institutions-Collective/dp/B00DELQ2T0/ref=sr_1_3?) lists the principles that the successful collectives share.
+Governing the Commons lists the principles that the successful collectives share.
 Design principles illustrated by long-enduring "common pool resources" (CPR) institutions-

 *  Clearly defined boundaries
 *  Congruence between appropriation and provision rules and local conditions